Budgeting With a Credit Card: Guide to Spending Smarter With Your Credit Card

 There are benefits and drawbacks to credit card budgeting, including:

-Opportunity to earn credit card rewards and cash back from spending Possible to more easily go over budget with a higher credit limit
+• Opportunity to earn credit card rewards and cash back from spending

-Option to set up account alerts to better stay on top of account spending Potential to harm credit score with missed or late payments
+• Option to set up account alerts to stay on top of account spending

 The Takeaway

-There are advantages of budgeting with a credit card, such as earning rewards, gaining access to credit card perks like travel insurance, and building your credit score if you use your card responsibly.
-By setting up a credit card budget, you can better prevent yourself from spending more than you can afford and ending up owing interest when you can’t pay off your statement balance in full.
+There are advantages of budgeting with a credit card, such as earning rewards, gaining access to credit card perks like travel insurance, and building your credit if you use your card responsibly.
+By setting up a credit card budget, you can enjoy the benefits of having a credit card without getting hit with interest charges and fees.

 FAQ